Mar Falten: Valentine’s Day in Newfoundland

 Robert grew up in a tiny Newfoundland community called Happy Adventure.
 These days he lives in Gander, NL and his happiest adventures are spent with his two Labrador retrievers exploring the island while listening to a soundtrack of local music.

-When the dogs are napping Robert takes pictures, writes about Newfoundland, makes a podcast and shares NL trivia.
+When the dogs are napping Robert takes photos, writes about Newfoundland, and makes a podcast.

 https://productofnewfoundland.ca